renesas-rz/rzv_drp-ai_tvm/apps/README.md

 For more details on DRP-AI Pre-processing Runtime, please refer to [DRP-AI Pre-processing Runtime Documentation](../docs/PreRuntime.md).

 Processing details are originally defined in the compile script provided in [Compile AI models](../tutorials).
-In this example, `tutorial_app.cpp` changes its parameter to run following preprocessing.
+In this example, `tutorial_app_v2ml.cpp` changes its parameter to run following preprocessing.
 (**Bold** is changed parameter.)

 - Input data